weewx/weewx/docs/usersguide/about-weewx.md

 Initial development began in the winter of 2008-2009, with the first release in 2009.

-The source code is hosted on [GitHub](https://github.com/weewx/weewx), while downloads are available at [weewx.com/downloads](http://weewx.com/downloads).
+The source code is hosted on [GitHub](https://github.com/weewx/weewx).
+It can be installed using package installers or pip.
+Download are available at [weewx.com/downloads](http://weewx.com/downloads).

-WeeWX is about 15,000 lines of code, plus another 15,000 for the drivers for all the types of supported hardware.